UmirovJobir/Ramadan_calendar_bot/README.md

-# Ramadan calendar bot to show time of sunrise and Maghrib
+# Ramadan calendar bot to show time of Sunrise, Maghrib and their dua